Casey Burns: Exhibitions

 In 1994, his posters and paintings were displayed at the Lollapalooza musical festival.
 Dr. Quang's Gallery in Chapel Hill hosted a solo show, Product: 23 Screenprints by Casey Burns in May and June 1998.
 He also had a solo show called Faces: Monotypes by Casey Burns at the Open Eye Cafe in Carrboro, North Carolina, December 2000 through January 2001.
 In September and October 2003, the Design Box in Raleigh, North Carolina held Stuck Up: The Poster art of Casey Burns, Dale Flattum, and Ron Liberti.
 His work was also included in the American Poster Institute's annual Flatstock in Austin 2003, Seattle 2004, and Seattle 2009.
 In 2011, Burns was included Goodfoot's The Art of Musical Maintenance, a multi-artist show in Portland.

-The Southern Folklife Collection at the University of North Carolina at Chapel Hill houses a collection of screen-printed posters representing the early period of Burns' career.
-In 2008, UNC's Wilson Library hosted an exhibit of Burns' rock posters.
+The Southern Folklife Collection at the University of North Carolina at Chapel Hill houses a collection of screen-printed posters representing the early period of Burns's career.
+In 2008, UNC's Wilson Library hosted an exhibit of Burns's rock posters.

 Published works

-Burns' work is featured in the following publications:
+Burns's work is featured in the following publications: